Admissions & Enrollment

 Chapter 33 – Transfer of Entitlement

 Qualified dependents of active duty or Selected Reserve members may be able to transfer their Post-9/11 benefits under certain conditions.
 This right is exercised by the Department of Defense and they have the final say over whether benefits will be transferred.
+They may also be eligible for the Yellow Ribbon program under certain conditions.

 Learn about the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship), a scholarship for children and spouses of certain Veterans.
 If your parent or spouse died in the line of duty on or after September 11, 2001, while serving in one of the Armed Forces, or was a member of the Selected Reserve who died from a service-connected disability, you may qualify for this benefit.
+They are also eligible for the Yellow Ribbon program.

 Edith Nourse Rogers STEM Scholarship

-The Edith Nourse Rogers Science Technology Engineering Math (STEM) Scholarship allows some eligible Veterans and dependents in high-demand fields to extend their Post-9/11 GI Bill or Fry Scholarship benefits for up to 9 months.
+The Edith Nourse Rogers Science Technology Engineering Math (STEM) Scholarship allows some eligible Veterans and dependents in high-demand fields to extend their Post-9/11 GI Bill® or Fry Scholarship benefits for up to 9 months.

 Chapter 35 (DEA) beneficiaries receive a monthly housing allowance.